magomimmo/modern-cljs/doc/tutorial-08.md

 nil
 ```

+## DOM manipulation

-take a second look at the docstring attached to the `append!` function
+Take a look at the docstring attached to the `append!` function
 (note the `!` bang)

 ```clj